 Figure 5.
 Climate Change Task Force process for synthesis and delivery of information to the Council to support climate-informed management in the Bering Sea.

 We propose the following annual cycle to summarize and deliver actionable climate-information and advice relevant to fisheries management in the EBS.
 First, there will be two “Climate Knowledge Briefings”, that will include Indigenous, Traditional, and Local Knowledge regarding climate change from communities in Alaska as well as academic and agency research findings regarding climate change and fisheries.
 Speakers will be asked to provide information according to a template (link to appendix with form) in order to standardize information for the EBS Climate Change and Fisheries Report.
-This will aid in synthesis and summary of findings, which will be included as a short report card and executive summary (similar in structure to the Ecosystem Status Report).
+This will aid in synthesis and summary of findings, which will be included as a short report card and executive summary (similar in structure to the Ecosystem Status Report but with a strategic rather than tactical goal to differentiate from the purpose of the ESR in informing the specifications process).
 In addition, and with input and coordination with the LK/TK/Subsistence Taskforce, the CCTF will consider best practices related to analyzing LK, TK, and subsistence information; emergent issues; red flags; research priorities and knowledge gaps; and key risks.
 If warranted, the CCTF may also make recommendations for management or action that could be considered by the Council through the Council process.
 The Alaska Integrated Ecosystem Assessment program, the Bering Sea Regional Action Plan teams, and multiple ongoing projects at AFSC and various academic and independent research efforts are already providing the logistical and analytical support to meet objectives 1 and 2 of the module, as well as providing the modeling platforms for objective 3.
-Under the Regional Action Plan, climate assessment teams from the IEA, the ACLIM( Alaska Climate Integrated Modeling project), and the related habitat projection project (third bullet above) are working closely together with each other and with Pacific Marine Environment Lab researchers to expand the suite of downscaled climate projections coupled to climate-enhanced bioeconomic assessment, ecosystem and fish habitat models, as well as MSE sub-modules for some of the ecosystem and assessment models.
-Thus the expert teams, analytical capacity, and climate scenarios are already available for some species.
-The rapid climate assessment conducted during 2016 provides a framework for quickly and efficiently identifying additional species that may be impacted.
+Under the Regional Action Plan, climate assessment teams from the IEA (Integrated Ecosystem Assessments), the ACLIM( Alaska Climate Integrated Modeling project), and the related habitat projection project (third bullet above) are working closely together with each other and with Pacific Marine Environment Lab researchers to expand the suite of downscaled climate projections coupled to climate-enhanced bioeconomic assessment, ecosystem and fish habitat models, as well as MSE sub-modules for some of the ecosystem and assessment models.
+Thus the expert teams, analytical capacity, and climate scenarios are already available for some priority species.
+The rapid climate assessment conducted during 2016 provides a framework for quickly and efficiently identifying additional species that may be impacted (cite).
 Similarly, the other projects maintain the operational readiness of AFSC to evaluate climate impacts on Bering Sea species and additional ecosystem models or species additions to existing models could be readily implemented for future evaluations.

 Interdisciplinary teams like those already assembled for ongoing projects will be needed to conduct the full 3-5 year MSE evaluations, but personnel needs will depend greatly on the number and complexity of MSE scenarios and the number of new species evaluations.